-Anthony Hayward, aged 58 (Independent Non-Executive Chairman)
+Anthony Hayward, aged 59 (Independent Non-Executive Chairman)

-Anthony Hayward was appointed Independent Non-Executive Chairman in May 2013 (initially on an interim basis from May 2013 to May 2014).
+Anthony Hayward was appointed Independent Non-Executive Chairman in May 2013.
 Prior to being appointed Chairman he was the Senior Independent Non-Executive Director of the Company.

 Dr Hayward is non-executive chairman of Genel Energy plc, a partner and member of the European advisory Board of AEA Capital and Chairman of Compact GTL Limited.